UMD-CS-STICs/389Aspring18/README.md

 ## Outside-of-class communication with course staff
 We will interact with students outside of class in primarily two ways: in-person during office hours and piazza.
 Email should only be used for emergencies and not class related questions (e.g., projects).
+You can enroll in the Piazza discussion through [here](https://piazza.com/class/jctw49q99ct1vz?cid=4#).

 Instructor: